-Glenmore has grown up within the Caledonian Forest, focused on Loch Morlich.
-It is a focus for outdoor activities and the village provides a springboard for people to access the wider pinewoods and mountains.

-Glenmore is a popular destination within the National Park and combines an outstanding environment with a significant cluster of visitor facilities.
+- 29.1 Glenmore has grown up within the Caledonian Forest, focused on Loch Morlich.
+It is a focus for outdoor activities and the village provides a springboard for people to access the wider pinewoods and mountains. - 29.2 Glenmore is a popular destination within the National Park and combines an outstanding environment with a significant cluster of visitor facilities.

-Glenmore is a small community in the heart of the Park with an economy focused on tourism and outdoor leisure.
+29.3 Glenmore is a small community in the heart of the Park with an economy focused on tourism and outdoor leisure.
 It forms a rural community within the settlement hierarchy and development should therefore be limited to that which meets the needs of the community.
 This should include development which enhances the visitor experience and complements the role of Glenmore as a focus for visitors.

-- To enhance the outstanding visitor experience in Glenmore and its surroundings, supporting the strategic role Glenmore plays in the tourism economy of the National Park. - To protect and enhance the outstanding environment in Glenmore and its surroundings. - To consolidate Glenmore's role as a rural community in the settlement hierarchy. - To protect the role of Glenmore as a focus for its rural community. - To ensure new housing can progress in a way that helps the community remain sustainable
+- To enhance the outstanding visitor experience in Glenmore and its surroundings, supporting the strategic role Glenmore plays in the tourism economy of the National Park. - To protect and enhance the outstanding environment in Glenmore and its surroundings. - To consolidate Glenmore's role as a rural community in the settlement hierarchy. - To protect the role of Glenmore as a focus for its rural community.

-- To facilitate appropriate economic growth which supports a thriving community, including improving the year round economy. - To protect those parts of the village that are important to its character, setting and visitor experience. - To consolidate and enhance the visitor experience.
+- To ensure new housing can progress in a way that helps the community remain sustainable - To facilitate appropriate economic growth which supports a thriving community, including improving the year round economy. - To protect those parts of the village that are important to its character, setting and visitor experience. - To consolidate and enhance the visitor experience.

-- consolidate the existing settlement; - enhance the high quality sense of place, arrival and visitor experience, improving the standard of design; - maximise use of existing local services and infrastructure; - improve the path network and rationalise car parking facilities to provide better ease of access and visitor experience; - ensure the quality of surrounding woodland, and sensitive valuable habitats is not compromised.
+- 29.4 All new development will, where appropriate: - consolidate the existing settlement; - enhance the high quality sense of place, arrival and visitor experience, improving the standard of design; - maximise use of existing local services and infrastructure: - improve the path network and rationalise car parking facilities to provide better ease of access and visitor experience; - ensure the quality of surrounding woodland, and sensitive valuable habitats is not compromised.
 This should include improvements to the woodland setting and woodland structure for Glenmore; - enhance and diversify the local economy; - reflect existing housing development in terms of positions, density and scale; - protect existing shops and businesses and their normal operations; and - promote energy efficiency and sustainability.

-A number of formal natural heritage designations may affect possible new development proposals in Glenmore:

-- The whole area falls within a National Scenic Area. - There are large areas of woodland registered in the Ancient Woodland Inventory. - The area is designated a National Nature Reserve. - The area also contains and is surrounded by land designated as Special Area of Conservation (SAC), Special Protection Area (SPA) and Site of Special Scientific Interest (SSSI).

-Developments which affect any European designated site must supply as part of the application, the necessary information to allow the Planning Authority to carry out a Habitats Regulation Appraisal which will inform the final decision on the application.
+- 29.5 A number of formal natural heritage designations may affect possible new development proposals in Glenmore. - The whole area falls within a National Scenic Area. - There are large areas of woodland registered in the Ancient Woodland Inventory. - The area is designated a National Nature Reserve. - The area also contains and is surrounded by land designated as Special Area of Conservation (SAC), Special Protection Area (SPA) and Site of Special Scientific Interest (SSSI). - 29.6 Developments which affect any European designated site must supply as part of the application, the necessary information to allow the Planning Authority to carry out a Habitats Regulation Appraisal which will inform the final decision on the application.

-The CNPA Landscape Capacity for Housing Report establishes opportunities and constraints for development in Glenmore.
+- 29.7 The CNPA Landscape Capacity for Housing Report establishes opportunities and constraints for development in Glenmore.

-Whilst your proposal may not fall within an area identified as having opportunity for expansion, you should, none the less, ensure your development considers the possible impact on:
+- 29.8 Whilst your proposal may not fall within an area identified as having opportunity for expansion, you should, none the less, ensure your development considers the possible impact on the:

-- The landscape character and experience.
+- landscape character and experience

-- The settlement form.
+- settlement form

-- The landscape setting.
+- · landscape setting

-- The sense of arrival.
+- sense of arrival

-- The immediate settlement edge.
+- immediate settlement edge

-- The views and visual features.
+- views and visual features

-The Cairngorms Landscape Toolkit provides information on the landscape priorities and opportunities which development should contribute to delivering.
+29.9 The Cairngorms Landscape Toolkit provides information on the landscape priorities and opportunities which development should contribute to delivering.

-All listed buildings and structures, archaeological remains and sites, and features which are notable for their local cultural heritage will be protected and enhanced.
+29.10 All listed buildings and structures, archaeological remains and sites, and features which are notable for their local cultural heritage will be protected and enhanced.